meiamuwe/udacity-python-backend-dev-capstone/README.md

 Enter password: movieworld_test
 ```

-If you want some example data, you can use
+If you want some example data, you can later use **after starting the application** for the first time:

 ```bash
 psql --username=movieworld_test -a -f movieworld_db_content.sql